Senior Management Team

 Offboarding into the role of Business Manager and later Business Lead for the Executive Director of Workforce and Corporate Business during the COVID-19 Pandemic gave rapid exposure to executive leadership, decision making and workforce challenges.
 This led to roles in delivering significant workforce transformation programmes through developing a Workforce Programme Management Office and later taking on the role of Head of Learning and Education to transform the Careers, Apprenticeships and Learning & Development offer for the Trust.

 As Head of Organisational Improvement for Health Innovation Manchester, Hailey plays a key role in ensuring that the workforce has the confidence and capabilities needed to achieve its strategic ambitions.
-Insights into how the NHS works, culture, transformation, and innovative practices well position Hailey to drive the organisation forward on its journey
+Insights into how the NHS works, culture, transformation, and innovative practices well position Hailey to drive the organisation forward on its journey.

-Lindsey Fair
+Lindey Fair

 Head of Operations